Moroccxn-LSU/Sudoku-Validator/README.md

 $ ./sudoku-validator <sudoku-solution-filename> <results-filename>
 ```

+### NOTE:
-### NOTE: The default number of threads is 3, but changing the NUM_THREADS variable in the source code will change the number of threads being used.
-A sample valid sudoku solution is provided for tests.
+*The default number of threads is 3, but changing the NUM_THREADS variable in the source code will adjust the number of threads created.*
+*A sample valid sudoku solution is provided for tests.*

 ### Expected Output for Valid Sudoku Solution using 3 Threads:
 ```bash